cossacklabs/product-docs/acra/acra-in-depth/architecture/acratranslator.md

 Client application connects to the AcraTranslator via API, then client app is responsible for storing/using encrypted data.
 If the client app wants to decrypt data, it reads encrypted data from the storage (or another app), and asks AcraTranslator to decrypt it.

+Acra provides [SDK for AcraTranslator](/acra/acra-in-depth/architecture/sdks/acratranslator-sdk/) to improve working with its API and make integration easier.

 ## Connection with other parts